Maud Allan: Stage and dance career

-After Allan returned to London from her tour in the States, she commissioned Debussy to make the music for a new show she had created called Khamma to replace The Vision of Salome in her act.
+In 1911, after Allan had returned from her tour in the United States and was performing in London again, she approached Debussy with a commission to compose music for a new show she was developing called Khamma, intended to replace The Vision of Salome in her act.
+The music was never completed and the proposed show was never performed.
 The story focuses on an Egyptian dancing girl, Khamma, who gave herself as a sacrifice to the god Amun-Re.
-Khamma was much more ambitious than The Vision of Salome because Allan included other dancers all choreographed by her, a full symphony, and possibly singers.
-She began working in collaboration with Debussy in 1911 while continuing to perform in London.
+Khamma was intended to be much more ambitious than The Vision of Salome; Allan wanted to include other dancers, a full orchestra, and possibly singers.

 Between 1912 and 1915 she travelled to South Africa, India, the Far East, and Australasia performing numbers in her existing repertoire.
 Her performances were generally well received by audiences and critics, but the stark cultural differences and religious intolerance for indecency caused some outroar in the press.

 At the end of 1915 she returned to the United States to stay with her parents who were living in Los Angeles.
 It was here that she appeared in the silent movie The Rug Maker's Daughter, where she performed excerpts of The Vision of Salome on screen.
-She began another North American tour in 1916 which led to a disaster.
-She appointed her friend and manager Charles Macmillen as the head of the Maud Allan Concert Agency in New York to manage the second North American tour.
-She hired her own orchestra and a group of dancers to make this tour much more elaborate than the previous one.
-Allan began this tour on 28 September 1916, in Albany and then made her way up into Canada.
-Despite this, the tour collapsed due to lack of funds.
-She completed her second tour in North America in April 1917 by travelling to New York and performing at the Palace Theatre for two weeks.
-The second week featured the Vision of Salome which was critically dismissed and never performed again.
+She began another North American tour in 1916, which was a failure.
+She appointed her friend and manager Charles Macmillen as the head of the Maud Allan Concert Agency in New York to manage it, and hired an orchestra and a group of dancers to make it much more elaborate than the previous one.
+The tour, which began on 28 September 1916 in Albany and made its way into Canada, collapsed due to lack of funds, and was ended in April 1917 by travelling to New York and performing at the Palace Theatre for two weeks.
+The second week featured the Vision of Salome, which was critically dismissed and never performed again.